fliiq-ai/skillet/examples/anthropic_memory/README.md

 - **Relations**: Directed connections between entities (e.g., `John_Smith` -> `works_at` -> `Anthropic`).
 - **Observations**: Atomic pieces of string-based information attached to an entity (e.g., "Speaks fluent Spanish").

+## 🔐 **Credential Requirements**

+✅ **No credentials required!** This skill uses in-memory storage without any external APIs or databases.

+This makes it perfect for:
+- Testing and learning Skillet concepts
+- Local development and prototyping
+- Building context-aware applications
+- Knowledge graph experimentation

 ## Quick Start

 You'll need two terminal windows to run and test this skill: